MockingbirdME/MockingbirdME.github.io/_portfolio/business_for_jess.md

 title: Small Business Website
 thumbnail-path: "img/Jess_business.png"
 short-description: Build a function website for a small business that can handle their scheduling.
+quote: this project involved booking appointments and keeping the business's schedule conflict free

 ---